-We look for comprehensibility and crispness in all of our stories.
-When writing your article, consider whether a novice in the field will be drawn to read on.
-Some things to keep in mind as you’re writing (they sound simple, and indeed they are simple):
+When writing for a general audience, consider whether a novice in the field will be drawn to read on.
+Some things to keep in mind as you're writing:

 - Nut or billboard

 The length of each of these sections depends on the length of your article.
 For very short articles, this structure isn't so useful.
 But it's a good guideline and beginning point.

 The lede: The lede hooks the reader.
 It can be surprising, cute, or just informative.
 A great lede from the BSR's first issue opens the article "Staring at the Sun", which is about a satellite that detects solar flares: "On March 13, 1989 the entire province of Quebec was left without power for nine hours when substation transformers burned out after a magnetic storm."

 The nut: The nut tells the reader exactly what the story will be about.
 It goes further in hooking the reader and prepares him or her for receiving the information in the story.

 The backplot: The backplot gives any relevant background information.
 It can be very brief, such as in a news article, or longer, such as in a history of science feature where background is key.
 The backplot should move fluidly into your main story.

 The kicker: The kicker signals the reader that it's time to go and digest all he or she has learned.
 Kick the reader out the door with a memorable line that puts all that's come before in perspective.
 The most famous kicker of all time: "And they lived happily ever after."

 Here you'll find a host of resources for aspiring science writers.